 Taking the Professional Qualifying Examination

 The Professional Qualifying Course (PQC) is offered in conjunction with NAP’s Biennial Convention, National Training Conference, and at other times upon approval of the Professional Development Committee.
-Six or more participants are required, all of whom must have been a Registered Parliamentarian for at least one year prior to the PQC.
+Six or more participants are required, all of whom must have been a Registered Parliamentarian for at least one year prior to registering for the PQC.
 See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.

 Maintaining PRP Status

 Professional Renewal Certification

 The Professional Renewal Course (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
 Six or more participants are required.
 See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.